-8 Reasons Why Deadlines Are Important for Entrepreneurs
+Why Deadlines Are Important for Entrepreneurs

+As an entrepreneur, deadlines are important for helping you achieve both large and small goals.
 However, you won't instantly find success in the world of business by just setting arbitrary deadlines for all of your projects.
 Your deadlines need to set you up for success—they must be strategic.

 Strategic deadlines are designed to help you move closer to your goals every day, week and month in a way that keeps you experiencing small wins along the way, rather than simply painting a huge target months away that just adds to your stress levels.
-Trust me, I've learned this the hard way over the course of years, so now strategic deadlines are a core part of my opportunity management system.
+Even still, for most people, few things cause worry, stress, and panic as much as deadlines.

 Remember the three-day, sleepless marathon you did in school just to submit a 20-page term paper on time?
 Or that incredibly manic week at the office when your team needed put in extra time to impress a valued client?

 In these situations, many people get stressed out enough that they begin exhibiting signs of shortened tempers, which can result in poor results for everyone.
 On the flip side, some people just get tunnel vision and do nothing but work towards achieving the goal while neglecting other priorities.
 Such are the gripping effects that deadlines can have on our professional lives.